A stylish boutique hotel set in an 18th-century townhouse in central Palermo, with charming rooms, outstanding service and great prices”

 - Guest Lounge

 Our Classic room was cosy and stylish, but it’s worth paying extra for a Deluxe room for extra space and natural light.
-For something really special, go for the Superior Deluxe, which is bathed in light, with a chandelier and 2 balconies overlooking Corso Vittorio Emanuele.
+For something really special, go for the larger Grand Deluxe, which is bathed in light, with a chandelier and two balconies overlooking Corso Vittorio Emanuele.
 Luigi Natoli wrote his famous novel I beati Paol from this very room.
 The Superior Apartment is a little plainer in style but ideal for families (it has a sofabed for kids), with lots of space and a fully equipped kitchen.

 - Safe box